Where is natural gas found?

 What are proved reserves?

 Proved reserves are estimated volumes of natural gas resources that analysis of geological and engineering data demonstrates with reasonable certainty are recoverable under existing economic and operating conditions.
 Proved reserves estimates could increase each year when successful exploratory wells are drilled and as more information is obtained about fields where current wells are producing natural gas.
 New and improved production techniques or technologies and rising natural gas prices can change previously uneconomic natural gas resources into proved reserves.
 Because they depend on economic factors, proved reserves shrink or grow with changes in wholesale (spot) natural gas prices and production costs.
-The U.S. Energy Information Administration (EIA) bases its estimates of proved reserves on analysis of data it collects annually from domestic oil and natural gas well operators.
+We base our estimates of proved reserves on analysis of data collected annually from domestic oil and natural gas well operators.

 How large are U.S. proved natural gas reserves?